WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 We first demonstrate how the instant bandwidth evolves during a time period of 1s and 4s (subfigure (a)).
 We can see that the bandwidth fluctuates drastically and is highly unpredictable.
 However, if we apply a sliding window on the traces and analyze their statistics, we notice that there exists **short-term continuity** in the statistics (subfigure (b)-(d)).
 For example, during a period of 4 seconds, both the mean and standard deviation vary less than 200 kbps in 90% of the cases.

 We name the continuations as *network states*, which is the basic unit of our adaptation algorithm.
 The short-term continuity provides opportunities for meta-learning, where **Meta-RL has the potential to keep up with the change of network states.**

-For the detailed design of *Fiammetta*, please refer to our [paper](https://github.com/WaterHyacinthInNANHU/WaterHyacinthInNANHU.github.io/blob/master/assets/pdf/Fiammetta.pdf).

 ## 7. Performances